-As a small business owner or freelancer, it might be tempting to just use your personal bank account for all transactions.
+As a small business owner, it might be tempting to just use your personal bank account for all transactions.
 After all, it's your business, and the money ends up in the same pocket, right?
 Well, you might want to think twice about this one.

 There are many perks of having a business bank account that don't come with the traditional personal accounts.
 From simply keeping your finances organized, to getting a business loan and protecting your identity, business bank accounts are definitely the way to go.